 Indoor air quality has declined over the past generation.
 Houses are built tighter, sealing in emissions from synthetics in building materials like composite woods, plastics, finishes, sealants, adhesives and carpets, and from cleaning, personal and craft products.
 These accumulate to create what some environmental experts call “chemical soup”.
-An EPA study indicates that air is more polluted indoors than outdoors.
-The problem is significantly worsened by particulate pollutants.
+According to the EPA, indoor air is even more polluted than outdoor air.
 Magnification of typical unfiltered indoor air reveals often alarming densities of wide-ranging contaminants, including spore chains and other fungal matter, dust mites, insect parts and fecal particles, pollen, dander from people and pets and viral contaminants.
 Of air filtration media designed to remove particulates, HEPA filtration achieves the highest efficiency.

 What is HEPA filtration?